manaakiwhenua/agent_template/README.md

 The Netlogo land-use model is contained in the file `netlogo/ABM4CSL.nlogo`.

 ## Python version

-### Software environment (`environment/`)
+### Installation

+ - The only system dependency is a Python >3.10 installation
+ - Download or clone the [Github repository](https://github.com/manaakiwhenua/agent_template).
+ - Create the python virtual environment with the command `./run.bash` in a Linux terminal or `run.bat` at a Windows command prompt.
+ - To recreate the environment the directory `.env` must first be deleted
-The dependencies this project are listed in `requirements.txt` and can be installed into a Python virtual environment with `run.bash` (Linux) or `run.bat` (Windows).
-This requires an existing Python >3.10 installation.
-The `agent_template` is also installed into the virtual environment in editable mode.
-To reinstall the virtual environment first delete the `.env` subdirectory.
+ - The Python module `agent_template` is also installed into the virtual environment in editable mode.

+### Running a model

+ - On Linux or Windows, respectively run, e.g., `./run.bash test/test_config.yaml` and `run.bat test/test_config.yaml'.
-The same scripts also run model defined by a configuration file, e.g., `./run.bash test/test_config.yaml`.
-A `-d` flag runs in the Python debugger.
-Additional arguments overload configuration variables, e.g., `./run.bash test/test_config.yaml plot=png`.
+ - Use `run.* -d *.yaml` flag to run within the Python debugger.
+ - Set additional trailing arguments overload configuration variables, e.g., `./run.bash test/test_config.yaml plot=png`.

+#### Visualisation

+The visualisation of model output is controlled by the `plot` option in the model configuration YAML file.

+ - `pdf`: Save to file in output directory.
+ - `window`: Open a graphical window.
+ - `jupypterlab`: NOT IMPLEMENTED: Run in Jupyterlab for an interactive visualisation.
+ - `solara`: Opens an interactive visualisation in a web browser.

 ### Test and example configuration
 The test subdirectory contains an example configuration file with annotated variables and data needed for testing the module.